ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 similar features to those we describe.
 Other transports, such as TCP, do not.
-To support a message oriented API, while still being compatible with stream-based transport protocols, implementations of the transport services architecture must provide APIs for framing and de-framing messages.
+To support a message oriented API, while still being compatible with stream-based transport protocols, implementations of the transport services architecture should provide APIs for framing and de-framing messages.
 That is, we push message framing down into the transport services API, allowing applications to send and receive complete messages.
 This is backwards compatible with existing protocols and APIs, since the wire format of